ditatechwriter/portfolio/MDITA-keys.md

 In your MDITA topic you can then refer to the site via its key wthin square brackets rather than a URL, for example:
 ```
-For more information, see [gruntmaster-userguide].
+For more information, see [mememaker-userguide].
 ```
 Once built, the final Markdown output is:
 ```
-For more information, see [Gruntmaster 6000 user guide](https://www.gruntmaster6000.com/userguide/index.html).
+For more information, see [Acme Meme Maker 2000 user guide](https://www.mememaker2000.acme.com/userguide/index.html).
 ```

 ## Using keys for internal links